niemax/Portfolio/src/projectDetails/portfolio-details.md

 <br>

-This portfolio is meant to showcase my work but also give a short idea about who I am and what I am as a developer and a person.
+This portfolio is meant to showcase my work but also give a short idea about who I as a developer and a person.

 <br>